frappe/frappe_io/frappe_io/www/docs/user/en/understanding-doctypes.md

 ## Document

-An instance of a DocType is called a `doc` (shorthand for document).
-Usually a `doc` directly maps to a single row in the table.
+A Document is an instance of a DocType.
+It usually maps to a single row in the database table.
+We refer to it as `doc` in code.

 **Example**